napoler/mlmxl-pytorch/README.md

 ## Usage

-First `pip install reformer-pytorch`, then run the following example to see what one iteration of the unsupervised training is like
+First `pip install memory-transformer-xl`, then run the following example to see what one iteration of the unsupervised training is like

 ```python
 import torch